 There are multiple benefits to factoring your invoices, most important being that factoring helps you increase your cash flow for things like payroll, operating expenses, taking on new business and more.
 Additionally, a factoring company will provide back-office support by managing your collections on any invoices you've submitted for factoring.
 But what happens if a customer's client (called a debtor) does not pay one of those invoices?
 The outcome of this situation will depend on the type of factoring agreement you have with the factoring company.

-Recourse factoring, the most common type, means that your company must buy back any invoices that the factor is unable to collect payment on.
-You are responsible for any invoices your customers do not pay.
+There are two main types of factoring - recourse and non-recourse.
+Recourse factoring is the most common and means that your company must buy back any invoices that the factoring company is unable to collect payment on.
+You are ultimately responsible for any non-payment.

 Whether your company plans to pursue recourse or non-recourse factoring, it is important to sit down with a reputable factoring company to discuss their terms.
 It may be to your advantage to find a factor that offers both recourse and non-recourse factoring.
 A factoring company with a strong credit team can also help you avoid working with customers that have poor payment histories.

-The best-case scenario is for your company to have customers with good credit and solid payment histories.
+The best option is for your company to have customers with good credit and solid payment histories.
 This enables you to pay lower fees for recourse factoring without worrying about the risk.

 Still have questions about recourse versus non-recourse factoring?
 Reach out to RTS Financial today!